mercermdo/mdo-elt/README.md

-# HubSpot → BigQuery ETL
+# HubSpot → BigQuery ELT

 **Sync your HubSpot contacts into BigQuery with true upserts, incremental fetches, dynamic schema evolution, and nightly cleanup of deleted records.**